ClimateImpactLab/downscaleCMIP6/README.rst

 The World Climate Research Programme's `6th Coupled Model Intercomparison Project (CMIP6) <https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6>`_ represents an enormous advance in the quality, detail, and scope of climate modeling.

 The Global Downscaled Projections for Climate Impacts Research dataset makes this modeling more applicable to understanding the impacts of changes in the climate on humans and society with two key developments: trend-preserving bias correction and downscaling.
-In this dataset, we provide global, daily minimum and maximum air temperature at the surface (``tasmin`` and ``tasmax``) and daily cumulative surface precipitation (``pr``) corresponding to the CMIP6 historical, ssp1-2.6, ssp2-4.5, ssp3-7.0, and ssp5-8.5 scenarios for 25 global climate models on a 1/4-degree regular global grid.
+In this dataset, the `Climate Impact Lab <https://impactlab.org>`_ provides global, daily minimum and maximum air temperature at the surface (``tasmin`` and ``tasmax``) and daily cumulative surface precipitation (``pr``) corresponding to the CMIP6 historical, ssp1-2.6, ssp2-4.5, ssp3-7.0, and ssp5-8.5 scenarios for 25 global climate models on a 1/4-degree regular global grid.

 Contents:

-* `Accessing the data`_
+* `Accessing the data <#accessing-the-data>`_
-* `Example use`_
+* `Example use <#example-use>`_
-* `Project methods`_
+* `Project methods <#project-methods>`_
-* `The downscaleCMIP6 repository`_
+* `The downscaleCMIP6 repository <#the-downscalecmip6-repository>`_
-* `Citing, licensing, and using data produced by this project`_
+* `Citing, licensing, and using data produced by this project <#citing-licensing-and-using-data-produced-by-this-project>`_
-* `Acknowledgements`_
+* `Acknowledgements <#acknowledgements>`_

-* `Financial support`_
+.. * `Financial support`_

+Additional links:

+* CIL GDPCIR project homepage: `github.com/ClimateImpactLab/downscaleCMIP6 <https://github.com/ClimateImpactLab/downscaleCMIP6>`_
+* Climate Impact Lab homepage: `impactlab.org <https://impactlab.org>`_
+* Project listing on Microsoft Planetary Computer: `planetarycomputer.microsoft.com/dataset/group/cil-gdpcir <https://planetarycomputer.microsoft.com/dataset/group/cil-gdpcir>`_

 .. _Accessing the data:

 Accessing the data
 ==================

-GDPCIR data will be hosted for free public access by the Microsoft Planetary computer.
-Details of the release and instructions/examples for how to access and use the data are coming soon.
-Stay tuned!
+GDPCIR data can be accessed on the Microsoft Planetary Computer.
+The dataset is made of of three collections, distinguished by data license:

+* `Public domain (CC0-1.0) collection <https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc0>`_
+* `Attribution (CC BY 4.0) collection <https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc-by>`_
+* `Attribution-ShareAlike (CC BY SA 4.0) collection <https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc-by-sa>`_

+Each modeling center with bias corrected and downscaled data in this collection falls into one of these license categories - see the `table below <#available-institutions-models-and-scenarios-by-license-collection>`_ to see which model is in each collection, and see the section below on `Citing, Licensing, and using data produced by this project <#citing-licensing-and-using-data-produced-by-this-project>`_ for citations and additional information about each license.

 Data format & contents
 ======================